intel/intel-extension-for-pytorch/docs/design_doc/isa_dyndisp.md

 >5.
 Higher ISA level is compatible to lower ISA levels, so it needs to contains level ISA feature definitions.
 Such as AVX512_BF16 need contains `-DCPU_CAPABILITY_AVX512` `-DCPU_CAPABILITY_AVX512_VNNI`.
 But AVX512 don't contains AVX2 definitions, due to there are different vec register width.

 ## Add Custom Kernel

----
-If you want to add new custom kernel, and the kernel using CPU ISA instruction.
-Please reference to below steps.
+If you want to add a new custom kernel, and the kernel uses CPU ISA instructions, refer to these tips:

-1. Please add CPU ISA related kernel implementation to the folder:  `intel_extension_for_pytorch/csrc/aten/cpu/kernels/NewKernelKrnl.cpp`
+1. Add CPU ISA related kernel implementation to the folder:  `intel_extension_for_pytorch/csrc/aten/cpu/kernels/NewKernelKrnl.cpp`
-2. Please add kernel stub to the folder: `intel_extension_for_pytorch/csrc/aten/cpu/NewKernel.cpp`
+2. Add kernel stub to the folder: `intel_extension_for_pytorch/csrc/aten/cpu/NewKernel.cpp`
-3. Please include header file: `intel_extension_for_pytorch/csrc/dyndisp/DispatchStub.h`, and reference to the comment in the header file.
+3. Include header file: `intel_extension_for_pytorch/csrc/dyndisp/DispatchStub.h`, and reference to the comment in the header file.
 ```c++
 // Implements instruction set specific function dispatch.
 //